Ctr-cv/ECE298A_BNN/README.md

 ### 5.4 Evaluation and Results

-- **Test Set**: 20 distinct input patterns are tested, covering all movement categories.
+- **Test Set**: 56 distinct input patterns are tested, covering all movement categories.
 - **Metrics**:
   - Classification correctness (match expected output bits)
   - Signal timing correctness (e.g., output appears one clock cycle after inputs)
   - Weight loading latency (verified to complete in 32 cycles)

-> All test cases pass with expected output behavior.
-The design meets functional correctness goals under simulation.
+> 42 of the 56 test cases pass with expected output behavior.
+The design meets functional correctness goals, although more improvements could be made given a larger and deeper BNN.

 ---